gremelleDev/flow-app/README.md

 * **Campaign Editor MVP Complete**: Built a complete, end-to-end feature for editing campaign email sequences.
 This includes a fully interactive UI for adding, deleting, and editing email steps, and the ability to persist all changes to the backend with a "Save" button.
 The UI has also been hardened with responsive layouts and safeguards like sequence limits.

 ### What We're Currently Working On
-The `feat/campaign-editor` branch is now **feature-complete**.
-All local state management and backend persistence for the Campaign Editor are working correctly.
-The final step before this feature can be merged is to improve the code's long-term health.
+The `feat/campaign-editor` branch is now **feature-complete and fully refactored**.
+All state management and backend persistence for the Campaign Editor are working correctly, and the code has been organized for long-term health.
+The branch is now ready for final review and merging.

 ### Immediate Next Steps
-With the Campaign Editor now functionally complete, our immediate and final task for this feature is to refactor the main component to improve maintainability.
+With the Campaign Editor feature now complete and refactored, our only immediate next step is to merge this work into our main codebase.

-1.  **Refactor the Campaign Editor**:
-    *   **Goal:** The `CampaignEditorPage.tsx` component is large and responsible for too many things.
-We will refactor it before merging to ensure the codebase remains clean and easy to build upon.
-    *   **Plan:**
-        1. Create a new `EmailSequenceList.tsx` component for the left column.
-        2. Create a new `EmailEditorForm.tsx` component for the right column.
-        3. The parent `CampaignEditorPage.tsx` will become a cleaner "container" component, responsible only for state management and data fetching.
-2.  **Merge the `feat/campaign-editor` Branch**: Once the refactor is complete and verified, we will merge this feature into `main`.
+1.  **Merge the `feat/campaign-editor` Branch**: We will merge this feature into `main` to bring all of our recent progress into the primary branch.

 ### Big Milestones We're Aiming For
 After completing and refactoring the Campaign Editor, we will continue building out the rest of the application's core functionality.